-What is LEI code?
-How to get LEI code?
+What is the LEI code?
+How to get the LEI code?
 Why do companies need LEI number?
 We answer these and other questions in this educational article.

 As a part of the upcoming unified MIFID II regulations, all legal entities that engage in trading with EU-licensed brokers will need to have their own LEI.
 The official excerpt from directive states: